Scaling limit of the uniform infinite half-plane quadrangulation in the Gromov-Hausdorff-Prokhorov-uniform topology: Introduction

 One particular reason to be interested in random quadrangulations with simple boundary (such as the UIHPQ$_{\op{S}}$) is that one can glue two such surfaces along their boundary to obtain a uniform random quadrangulation decorated by a SAW.
 See~\cite[Section~8.2]{bet-disk-tight} (which builds on~\cite{bbg-recursive-approach,bg-simple-quad}) for the case of finite quadrangulations with simple boundary and~\cite[Part~III]{caraceni-thesis},~\cite{caraceni-curien-saw} for the case of the UIHPQ$_{\op{S}}$.

-In~\cite{gwynne-miller-saw}, we will build upon the present work to prove, among other things, that the random planar map obtained by gluing a pair of independent UIHPQ$_{\op{S}}$'s together along their positive boundary rays (i.e., the uniform infinite SAW-decorated half-plane) converges in the scaling limit in the GHPU topology, with the SAW playing the role of the distinguished curve, to a pair of independent Brownian half-planes glued together in the same way.
+In~\cite{gwynne-miller-saw}, we will build upon the present work to prove, among other things, that the random planar map obtained by gluing a pair of independent UIHPQ$_{\op{S}}$'s together along the boundary rays lying to the right of their respective root edges (i.e., the uniform infinite SAW-decorated half-plane) converges in the scaling limit in the GHPU topology, with the SAW playing the role of the distinguished curve, to a pair of independent Brownian half-planes glued together in the same way.
 We will also prove analogous scaling limit results for two independent UIHPQ$_{\op{S}}$'s glued along their entire boundary and for a single UIHPQ$_{\op{S}}$ with its positive and negative boundary rays glued together.
 The proofs of these results use the scaling limit statement for the UIHPQ$_{\op{S}}$ proven in the present paper.
-In Section~\ref{sec-open-problems} below, we describe some other natural random curve-decorated quadrangulations which we expect to converge in the GHPU topology.
+See also~\cite{gwynne-miller-perc,gwynne-miller-simple-quad} for additional GHPU scaling limit results.

 \begin{remark} In an independent (and essentially simultaneous) work~\cite{bmr-uihpq}, Baur, Miermont, and Ray proved several scaling limit results for uniform quadrangulations with general boundary which include the statement that the UIHPQ with general boundary converges in the scaling limit to the Brownian half-plane in the Gromov-Hausdorff topology~\cite[Theorem~3.6]{bmr-uihpq}.
 The work \cite{bmr-uihpq} also includes a number of more general scaling limit statements for uniform random quadrangulations with boundary under different scaling regimes that we do not treat here.
 In the present paper we will deduce the scaling limit of the UIHPQ to the Brownian half-plane in a stronger topology than in \cite{bmr-uihpq} and also treat the case of the UIHPQ$_{\op{S}}$.
 Our proof is somewhat simpler than that in \cite{bmr-uihpq} since our coupling statement is less general. \end{remark}